andreashuber69/eslint-config/README.md

 ## Prerequisites

-The configuration and the instructions below are designed to work out of the box for already setup simple **TypeScript** projects.
-More specifically, the project root folder must contain a [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file.
-While not required, it is recommended to have your _tsconfig.json_ extend from a strict configuration.
+The configuration provided by this package and the instructions below are designed to work out of the box for already setup **TypeScript** projects.
+That is, there must be a _tsconfig.json_ file in a direct or indirect parent folder of every linted _.ts_ file, see [this article](https://typescript-eslint.io/blog/parser-options-project-true/) for details.
+Also, while not required, it is recommended to have your _tsconfig.json_ extend from a strict configuration.
 Here's an example for node:

 ```jsonc
 {